Princeton-CDH/startwords/content/issues/1/stack-membership-activities/index.md

 tags: [DataBeyondVision, HowTo]
 ---

-{{< figure src="images/stacking-part_v2.jpg" alt="A partition of a paper model against dark background with years printed on the base." caption="Close-up of the finished model of membership activities of Shakespeare and Company Library" >}}
+{{< figure src="images/stacking-part_v2.jpg" alt="A portion of a paper model against dark background with years printed on the base." caption="Close-up of the finished model of membership activities of the Shakespeare and Company lending library" >}}
 {{< wrap class="txt-only" >}}
 ⩩-----------------------------------------------------------------------------------⟩
 | FIGURE.
 A partition of a paper model against dark background with years printed on the base.